The information below is how we are responding as a parish to the COVID-19 pandemic as a parish. Please visit this page frequently to keep informed.

 On 12 June, Bishop Folda sent a memo to the priests of the Diocese in which he wrote: “it is now possible to reduce the restrictiveness of some of the directives which came into effect on May 4.”
 (See below for text.)
 He reiterated that “the dispensation from the Sunday obligation still remains in effect,” but also told us that “it is appropriate to encourage the faithful who are not at higher risk from COVID-19 to return to Mass.”

-*I request all to wear a mask, as a sign of charity, since the U.S. Centers for Disease Control and Prevention states: “a cloth face covering may not protect the wearer, but it may keep the wearer from spreading the virus to others.”
-The knowledge that all present will be wearing masks may serve to help encourage the return to Mass of which the bishop speaks in his memo to us priests reference above.
-However, the bishop emphasizes in that same memo: “Masks are still highly recommended as a measure to protect others, but they may not be required” (emphasis in the original).
+- I appreciate the efforts of our Nativity community to wear masks, as this is a sign of charity: the U.S. Centers for Disease Control and Prevention states: “a cloth face covering may not protect the wearer, but it may keep the wearer from spreading the virus to others.”
+The knowledge that all are wearing masks may help some to overcome their fears and return to Mass.

-*Please wash your hands for 20 seconds before leaving home, or in one of the restrooms here at Nativity after you arrive, or both.
+- Please wash your hands before leaving home, or here at Nativity after you arrive, or both.

-*Please bring along your own hand sanitizer to use before and after communion.
+- Bring along your own hand sanitizer to use before and after communion-Fr.
+Bill Gerlach

 *At the end of the liturgy, ushers will be available to help with dismissal: please leave by rows, west side first, from back to front; then the main section, back to front.
 A big thank you to our ushers, often assisted by our greeters, who have been so helpful with dismissal and disinfecting the church after each liturgy.